Postpartum psychosis: Antipsychotics

-Breastfeeding
+Treatment and breastfeeding

 Disruption of continued contact with the infant may occur during hospitalization and treatment, which may impact breastfeeding capacity; hospital units may provide the use of a breast pump to mitigate this concern.
 Strategies and concerns should also be discussed regarding breastfeeding and its impact on sleep, as poor sleep related to night feedings may worsen or delay patient recovery; alternatives may include social support and bottle-feeding through the night to allow the patient time for adequate rest.
+Additionally, research suggests that maternal-infant separation during psychiatric hospitalization can increase maternal psychological distress, leading to more negative outcomes for both parent and baby.
+Birthing parent-baby psychiatric accommodations may support allowing continued contact between the postpartum parent and infant during treatment, overall supporting bonding and breastfeeding outcomes.

 The effects of various medications during breastfeeding are poorly studied.
 According to one systematic review evaluating 37 different reports of antipsychotic use in 206 infants, olanzapine has the strongest supporting evidence for low infant exposure through breastmilk, while fewer reports support a similarly low exposure for quetiapine and ziprasidone use.
 Chlorpromazine also demonstrates minimal transference to the infant through breastmilk.

 There is currently no consensus to the safety or level of lithium present in breastmilk, though several guidelines and reviews do not consider it an absolute danger to the infant which should exclude its use.
 Several reports describe safe use of lithium during breastfeeding with no noticeable effects in the infant, though any lasting effects have not been well-studied.
 As in adults, lithium use with breastfeeding infants requires careful monitoring of the child for serum levels, dose adjustment, and any side effects; thus, the ability of the patient to maintain follow-up care should also be taken into consideration when lithium may be used.

 Short-acting benzodiazepines, like lorazepam, are preferred from this class of drugs as they demonstrate lower levels passed through breastmilk and no reported side effects in infants.

+Significant barriers and stigmas continue to limit access to appropriate care for people experiencing PPP.
+Fear of judgement, concerns about child custody, and an overall lack of awareness of PPP can significantly delay help-seeking behaviors and prevent interventions which are considered timely.
+Additionally, limited availability of birthing parent-baby specialized psychiatric units contributes to the restriction of sufficient care.
+Together, barriers and stigmas surrounding PPP limit positive outcomes to those experiencing PPP.